Transitioning to Medicare With (or Without) Private Health Insurance

 · Loss of income-producing property beyond beneficiary control (such as a disaster, theft, or similar circumstance)

-According to the U.S. Department of Health and Human Services, there is an almost-70% chance someone celebrating a 65th birthday today will need some type of long-term care (LTC) services in the future—with an estimated 20% requiring care for more than five years.
-Unfortunately, many people incorrectly assume that Medicare covers long-term care.
-The truth is, however, that it doesn’t—except in very limited circumstances.
+Per the U.S. Department of Health and Human Services, there is an almost-70% chance someone celebrating a 65th birthday today will need some type of long-term care (LTC) services in the future—with an estimated 20% requiring care for more than five years.
+While many people incorrectly assume Medicare covers long-term care, the truth is that it doesn’t except in very limited circumstances.
+Long-term care is also extremely expensive, with recent Genworth data estimating median annual home health aide costs at $77,792 (and growing!).
+Even for those who plan on retiring in an affordable locale such as Florida, median costs ring in at $68,640 in the Sunshine State.
+You do have a few options to ensure your long-term care needs are covered, though, which you can read about here.

 In sum: transitioning to Medicare